digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``MAP_LOOKUP : ∀ α.
 'Text' → 'Map' α → 'Optional' α``

-  Lookups the value at a key in the map.
+  Looks up the value at a key in the map.

   [*Available in versions >= 1.3*]